FluffyKas/ping-coming-soon-page/README.md

 ### What I learned

-I haven't learned anything new, I used this challenge to see how fast I can complete this challenge accurately.
+I haven't learned anything new, I used this challenge to see how fast I can complete a small project accurately.
 I also wanted to practice my workflow with Sass, Parcel and Netlify to speed things up.

 ## Author